 Invoices and reimbursement requests must be submitted to the Law Finance Office for payment.
 Please email SCU Law Finance at lawfinance@scu.edu for reimbursement forms and other information.
 For more details, refer to the frequently asked questions.
-If an alcohol agreement is not filed with the Director of Student Life prior to incurring event expenses or hosting an event, you may not be reimbursed for the event.
+If an alcohol agreement is not filed with the Director of Student Life prior to incurring event expenses or hosting an event, you may not filed with the Director of Student Life prior to incurring event expenses or hosting an event, you may not be reimbursed for the event.